 What To Bring When Apartment Hunting in NYC

-Secure all of your documents in one place, preferably a secure one where you can decide who has access to it.
-Don’t hesitate to verify the people to who you are sending your documents before you do so.
-Matsui also recommends removing information like account numbers from bank statements.
+Keep all of your documents in one place, preferably a secure one where you can decide who has access to it.
+Don’t hesitate to verify the people to whom you are sending documents before you do so.
+You may want to redact sensitive information like account numbers on bank statements.

-In a nutshell, make sure you’ve got what you need to rent an apartment in NYC ready to go, so you can secure a unit you love STAT.
-The more prepared you are, the better chance you have of landing your dream home.
+In a nutshell, make sure you’ve got what you need to rent an apartment in NYC ready to go, so you can secure a unit you love ASAP.
+The more prepared you are, the better chance you have of landing your dream apartment.